Introduction

 Image: San Antonio River Authority

-The information presented in this framework is based on the Asset Management approach originally developed by Australia and New Zealand as contained in the International Infrastructure Management Manual and follows a 5-core component model.
-The general asset management information is supplemented with green infrastructure information gathered from extensive research, conferences, discussions with water, wastewater, and stormwater system staff, and outcomes from two convenings hosted by the SW EFCSouthwest Environmental Finance Center.
-The convenings had participants from around the country and from a variety of backgrounds including state environment departments, local governments, utilities, universities, landscape architect firms, and consulting firms.
-This framework is also based on an earlier asset management guide called A.M.
-Kan Work!
-An Asset Management and Energy Efficiency Manual, 2011, written by the Southwest Environmental Finance Center (previously named the New Mexico Environmental Finance Center).
+The information presented in this guide is based on the Asset Management approach originally developed by Australia and New Zealand, as contained in the International Infrastructure Management Manual, and follows a 5-core component model.
+The general asset management information is supplemented with green infrastructure information gathered from extensive research, conferences, discussions with water, wastewater, and stormwater system staff, and outcomes from two convenings hosted by the Southwest Environmental Finance Center (SW EFC), previously named the New Mexico Environmental Finance Center.
+The convenings had participants from around the country and from a variety of backgrounds, including state environment departments, local governments, utilities, universities, landscape architect firms, and consulting firms.

 Ground Storage